Exercise normal safety precautions. Look out for suspicious behaviour. Monitor the media and other sources for information on local conditions. See

 Entry and exit.

 - The UAE has very strict laws regulating social behaviour, including social media.
-It's illegal to take photographs of people without their consent.
-Posting photos on social media with people in the background can violate this law.
 It's also illegal to make offensive comments about other people, the UAE or its government or royal family, including on social media.
 See

 - Legal and administrative processes are significantly different from those in Australia.
 If you're arrested, you may be detained for a significant period of time before your case goes to trial.
 UAE authorities can hold your passport and you may be prevented from leaving the country.
 Even simple issues can be complex and take a long time to resolve.
 See

-- If you have unresolved criminal charges, including unpaid business debts in the UAE, you may be detained and transferred to police custody when transiting the UAE, even if you do not plan to leave the airport.
+- If you have unresolved criminal charges, including unsettled debts in the UAE, you may be detained and transferred to police custody when transiting the UAE, even if you do not plan to leave the airport.
 See

 - Having a cheque bounce, not paying a bill or fine, or not repaying a loan are considered criminal acts and may result in imprisonment.
 If you become involved in commercial or civil litigation, you may be prevented from leaving the UAE until the matter is resolved.
 See